 The banded morwong (Cheilodactylus spectabilis)

-fishery is a live net fishery where all banded morwong are caught and shipped alive to Asian restaurants and markets via Melbourne or Sydney.
-This fishery became restricted in 1996 when a limited number of non-transferable endorsements were issued.
-The fishing licence (banded morwong) was introduced in 1998 and was limited to 29 licences.
+fishery is a live net fishery where fish are caught and shipped alive to restaurants and markets via Melbourne or Sydney.
+This fishery was restricted in 1996 when a limited number of non-transferable endorsements were issued.
+The fishing licence (banded morwong) was introduced in 1998 and limited to 29 licences.
 There was concern about the increasing pressure on east coast stocks and as a result of a review of the fishery, part of the fishery moved to transferable quota management in October 2008.
 In the 2016/17 quota year the fisher moved from the original numbers to a weight based quota management system.

 Danish Seine Fishery

 The Danish seine fishery is a small component of the Tasmanian Scalefish Fishery.
 Once managed under the umbrella of the Tasmanian Inshore Trawl Fishery along with demersal trawling, now only Danish seines are permitted to be used following the prohibition on demersal trawling in State waters in 2001.

 Danish seine vessels have been operating in Tasmania since the mid 1930s and the method used today is largely unchanged from the original.
 Danish seine vessel typically range between 13 to 16 metres in length.

 Tiger flathead (Neoplatycephalus richardsoni

 are the two key target species of the fishery.
 A small number of non-target species are also retained.

 The majority of fishing effort is concentrated in the south and south-east regions of the State, with small amounts of activity in the north east and north west.
 (See maps